 For sellers, Pachama’s certification is fast and cheap.
 For buyers, they offer higher resolution monitoring than anywhere else, together with a consumer-caliber user experience.
-The result is strong incentives for both supply and demand sides of the marketplace.
+The result is to create strong incentives for both supply and demand sides of the marketplace.
 Add to that an API that allows Pachama to easily offset emissions across other platforms.
 The outcome is carbon markets that work.

-of forests already protected
+worth of forests already protected

 DIEGO SAEZ-GIL CEO & CO-FOUNDER